stephanneumann83/stephanneumann83.github.io/_pages/publications.md

 author_profile: true
 ---

-You can also find my articles on my [Google Scholar profile]{https://scholar.google.com/citations?user=EfOOPRoAAAAJ&hl=de}.

 * Fostering financial stability through quantitative security evaluation in credit processes (Poster) Stephan Neumann, Oksana Kulyk.
 Accepted at Financial Cryptography and Data Security 2022 (FC22).
 May 2022.
 (Removed from the program because of absence)